 Depending on where you live, there are two main systems for measuring the alcohol content of beverages.
 In the US, the alcohol content is measured in alcohol proof which is twice the percentage of alcohol by volume (ABV), used in Europe.
 Therefore, 150-proof Rum has 75% ABV.
 Simple math, right?
-Right… until you start hanging out with Brits, whose proof system equals to roughly 1.75 times of the alcohol by volume.
+Right… until you start hanging out with Brits, whose proof system equals roughly 1.75 times of the alcohol by volume.

-Back in the day, spirits were taxed at different rates, depending on how much alcohol they had.
-A pellet of gunpowder was soaked in the liquid and could the pellet still be ignited afterwards, the spirit would be rated as above proof and thus taxed at a higher rate.
+Back in the day, Spirits were taxed at different rates, depending on how much alcohol they had.
+A pellet of gunpowder was soaked in the liquid and could the pellet still be ignited afterward, the Spirit would be rated as above proof and thus taxed at a higher rate.

 Rum with this percentage of alcohol was defined as 100 degrees proof—this is not to be confused with what 100 degrees proof means today.

-The gunpowder test was officially replaced by a specific-gravity test in 1816.
+The gunpowder test was officially replaced by a specific gravity test in 1816.

-The amount of alcohol in a pure base spirit (distilled spirit) is measured with the alcoholmeter.
-As soon as any sugar or other soluble substances are added to the spirit, the readings will be off.
+The amount of alcohol in a pure base Spirit (distilled Spirit) is measured with the alcoholmeter.
+As soon as any sugar or other soluble substances are added to the Spirit, the readings will be off.
 This is where its cousin, the hydrometer, comes into play.

 First, the liquid is poured into a tall container, often a graduated cylinder, and then the alcoholmeter/hydrometer is gently lowered into the liquid until it floats freely.

 Alcoholmeter is used to determine the volume of alcohol or proof.
-It is calibrated to the density of pure ethanol and is only to be used on pure, distilled spirits.
+It is calibrated to the density of pure ethanol and is only to be used on pure, distilled Spirits.

 Adding more sugar will also make the liquid thicker, thus the meter will be harder to sink.
 When fermentation occurs, the sugar is converted into alcohol, the liquid becomes thinner, and the meter sinks deeper.